How To Pick a Faucet Water Filter?

 - Attach the adapter – Most faucet water filters come in with an adapter that connects both the tip of the faucet and the water filter.
 It is best to install this first before installing the rest of the water filter.

-- Install the faucet water filter – Next up is to align and connect your faucet water filter onto the adapter.
+- Install the faucet filter – Next up is to align and connect your faucet water filter onto the adapter.
 Make sure to attach to the hole where the water will come in and not the other way around.

-- Test your faucet water filter – After installing your water filter, simply test it out by running water through.
+- Test your faucet filter – After installing your water filter, simply test it out by running water through.
 Check if there are any leaks and abnormalities that may occur when testing.

-Clean and activate your faucet water filter – Last step is to activate your water filter.
+Clean and activate your faucet filter – Last step is to activate your water filter.
 This can be done by flushing water for a minimum of 10 minutes to remove any debris.
 Once it is done, the faucet water filter installation is complete and you may use it as you please

 FAQ For Best Faucet Water Filters

 Will faucet water filters fit on any faucet?

 Although most faucet water filters will fit on almost any faucet but this is not the case for others either.
 It is highly recommended that you should check with the manufacturer of your faucet before investing in a faucet water filter.

 Why is my faucet’s water flow so slow?

 It is either the water quality is poor and requires more time and contact with the water or the water pressure may be significantly low.

 Slow water flow is also an indication that the filter may have reached its end of life and that you need to change it.
-When it comes to water pressure, if it is around 30 PSI or lower, then your faucet water filter may struggle to push water to the media at acceptable speed.
+When it comes to water pressure, if it is around 30 PSI or lower, then your faucet water filter may struggle to push water to the media at an acceptable speed.